lental/TeamBuilding/2016/README.md

 I try to be very observant about appearance - Haircuts are the easiest.
 Acknowledge when someone cuts their hair, or if someone does their hair differently.
 Other observations can be around new shoes, glasses/contacts.
 It's not necessarily about giving the compliment, but showing that you care about/respect your co-workers.

-Of course, understand peoples' boundries. some people may be appreciate this type of conversation more than others.
+Of course, understand peoples' boundaries. some people may be appreciate this type of conversation more than others.

 If you get into a very deep conversation with someone, thank them for their time, and express how nice it is to talk to them as such.
 It closes these types of conversations off nicely, and makes everyone feel good at the end.